w3c/ServiceWorker/explainer.md

 ### Serving Cached Resources

-Now that we've got some resources in a cache...what can we do with 'em?
+Now that we've got some resources in a cache, what can we do with 'em?

 Most of the Navigation Controller interfaces that can take `Response` instances are designed to also work with `Future`s that wrap `Response`s.
 Here's an